Management plan compartment 10

 Species-poor areas can have very small scrapes made within them to create bare gravel areas.

-10.2) Diversify heathland structure and maintain current extent.
+10.2) Diversify heathland structure.

 HLS objectives